Before You Begin

 If you entered an incorrect email address for any evaluators (or if any evaluator asks that you send the request to a different email address), you must delete these requests and then re-add them with the correct email.

-The Family Education Rights and Privacy Act of 1974 (FERPA) gives you the right to access evaluations unless you choose to waive your right of inspection and review.
-Prior to requesting any evaluations, you are required to indicate whether you wish to waive your rights.
-ADEA PASS will release your decision to waive or not waive access to your evaluators and designated programs.
+The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law that provides certain rights to students who are attending post-secondary education institutions, including the right to inspect and review education records.
+Under FERPA, unless you choose to waive your right to inspect and review, you will have a right to access evaluations submitted with your application after you begin attendance at a dental school if that school saves applicants’ evaluations post-enrollment.
+Prior to requesting any evaluations, you are required to indicate whether you wish to waive the rights you will have under FERPA after you are admitted to and attending a school.
+ADEA PASS will release to your evaluators and designated programs your decision to waive or not waive access.
 Your waiver decision serves the same purpose as a legal signature and is binding.

 Once you make a selection, you can't change it, so consider the choices carefully.